charlesxucheng/aws-study-notes/vpc.md

 To access the resources in your VPC using custom DNS domain names, such as example.com, instead of using private IPv4 addresses or AWS-provided private DNS hostnames, you can create a **private hosted zone in Route 53**.
 A private hosted zone is a container that holds information about how you want to route traffic for a domain and its subdomains within one or more VPCs without exposing your resources to the internet.

+## VPC Peering
+You can create a VPC peering connection:
+* between your own VPCs, or with a VPC in another AWS account.
+* for VPCs in different regions.

+You cannot create VPC peering connection:
+* If the two VPCs have overlapping IPv4 or IPv6 CIDR range

+VPC peering connection is not transitive.
+Route tables at both VPCs need to be manually updated.
+Security groups may need to be manually updated.
+DNS resolution support can be enabled for a VPC peering connection.

 ## VPC Monitoring
 * **VPC Flow Logs:** capture detailed information about the traffic going to and from network interfaces in your VPCs.
 * Amazon VPC IP Address Manager (IPAM): plan, track, and monitor IP addresses